 3. Discharge fee for termination of mortgage

 A mortgage discharge fee, also known as a termination fee, is generally applicable to an external refinance and charged by your existing lender.
-Your lender might require you to pay a discharge fee to cover the administrative costs it incurs when ending a loan contract.
+Your lender may require you to pay a discharge fee to cover the administrative costs it incurs when ending a loan contract.

-While discharge fees can add up to $1,000 or more, they typically sit at around $200 to $400.
+While some discharge fees can top $1,000 or more, they typically sit at around $200 to $400.

 4. Break cost

-Break costs can be somewhat complicated to calculate as they depend on how much a bank or lender is out of pocket by.
+Break costs can be somewhat complicated to calculate as they depend on how much a bank or lender is out of pocket.
 They generally differ based on the loan amount, the fixed rate compared to the current variable market rate, and the length of time remaining on the fixed term.
-It can easily cost thousands of dollars to break a mortgage (Savings.com.au even reported on a $35,000 break fee in 2020), so it's probably worth contacting your lender to work out how much you might be up for if you were to refinance.
+Every lender will have its own calculation method.

 5. Settlement fee

 Settlement fees are paid to a lender to settle a new loan.
-They cover the costs of a lender’s legal representation who will attend the loan settlement with you and your conveyancer or solicitor.
+They cover the costs of a lender's legal representation who will conduct the loan settlement with you and your conveyancer or solicitor.
+The cost to settle is commonly between $100 and $500 but can be as much as $800 or more.
+If you take out a professional package as part of your new loan with an annual fee, the settlement fee is often waived.

 6. Mortgage registration fees